Thoralby Water Corn Mill - NEW RESEARCH

 Although the Survey did not include every inhabitant of Bishopdale Chase, it did include all who held sufficient property to be liable to taxation, so a broad comparison can be made between the mills and the communities they served.
 While there will have been exceptions, Thoralby Mill will have ground grain for most of the 65 taxpayers in Thoralby, the 34 in Bishopdale and the 27 in Newbiggin.
 West Burton Mill served the 27 taxpayers in West Burton and the 21 in Walden, while Aysgarth Mill only served the inhabitants of Aysgarth, where there were 12 taxpayers.
 The local importance of Thoralby Mill is demonstrated not only by its value and the rent it paid, but also by the fact that it was serving a much larger community of taxpayers – 126 compared with 48 in West Burton Mill’s catchment area and only 12 in Aysgarth’s.
 It is possible that this may not reflect the true size of Aysgarth, part of which may have belonged to another landowner who may have had his own mill.

 Not only was Thoralby Mill more significant than its neighbours, but its miller also had a higher standing in the community.
 In addition to being the miller at Thoralby, George Dodsworth had two other houses, 63 acres of meadowland and 89 pasture gates on the open grazing land surrounding the village.
 By comparison, Henry Hodgson at West Burton Mill and Robert Dixson at Aysgarth Mill were not recorded as having any property other than their mills.
-However, at least one mill existed in the Lordship of Middleham in 1605 that was more prosperous than Thoralby: Bainbridge Mill was recorded as worth £16 per year and paying £7.
+Only one mill in the Lordship of Middleham in 1605 was more prosperous than the one at Thoralby: Bainbridge Mill was recorded as worth £16 per year and paying £7.
 13s.
 4d (£7.67) a year in rent.

 Who bought Thoralby Manor?